Guiding you from Seeker to Seer to Sage. A nondual wisdom path.

 You are on a path from seeker to seer to sage.

 Every spiritual tradition has a surface expression in the form of conventional religion and an inner path, a more mystical expression designed to help seekers to find Wisdom.
-What zen is to Buddhism and vadante is to the Hindu tradition.
-What NASM is to Christianity and sophism is to Islam and Cabala is to Judaism.
+What zen is to Buddhism and Vedanta is to the Hindu tradition.
+What Gnosticism is to Christianity and Suphism is to Islam, and Kabala is to Judaism.

 All spiritual traditions describe and express similar concepts because water is water, even if we name it differently.
 And though we might have different styles of building our Wisdom Wells using variations of methods, the principles are still universal.